StackStorm/st2contrib/packs/bitbucket/README.md

 #### List Issues

-The action to List all issues for a given repository
+This action is used to list all issues for a given repository.

 Usage: